MadhusudanAnand/home-automation-project/README.md

 # home-automation-project
-in this project we can control our home appliances with an android application
+This is a Internet of Things hardware project in which we could control our home appliances using an android Application and by our voice using Google assisstant.
+Hardware components used :- Node MCU temp & humidity Sensor, Bread Board, Led bulbs.
+We use Adafruit.io cloud service and MQTT.